How Long Does Moving Take?

 At a glance

 Even a short move becomes a big hurdle when juggling work, closing costs, lease contracts, and family activities.
-Interstate moves involving moving and storage can take weeks or months, depending on your moving window and storage needs.
+Cross-country moves involving moving and storage can take weeks or months, depending on your moving window and storage needs, even if you hire long-distance movers

-Every move looks a little different because of variables such as distance, number and type of belongings, and moving service you choose.
-Even small variables like the weather on moving day can affect the time it takes to move.
+Every move looks a little different because of variables such as distance, number and type of belongings, and the moving service you choose.
+Even small variables, like the weather on moving day, can affect how long it takes to move.
 Luckily, there are some planning and organizational tips that can help.
 In this article, we’ll walk through how long it takes to move and some ways to quickly and efficiently get through your move.

 How long will my move take?